-Sector Representatives

-New York State Entities (1) Representative - Department of Public Service

-Littues (1) Representative - NYSERDA

-Investor-Owned (1) Primary and (1) Secondary Representative from each of the Joint Utilities

-Utilities AVANGRID (NYSEG and RG&E)

-Central Hudson Gas & Electric (Central Hudson)

-Con Edison (CECONY and ORU) 8

-National Grid

-The utility group shall designate a Liaison for the group amongst the selected primary representatives

-Power Authorities and Grid Operators (1) Primary and (1) Secondary Representative from power authority or grid operator

-LIPA and/or PSEG-LI
+Sector Representatives New York State Entities (1) Representative - Department of Public Service(1) Representative - NYSERDA Investor-Owned Utilities (1) Primary and (1) Alternate Representative from each of the Joint Utilities AVANGRID (NYSEG and RG&E) Central Hudson Gas & Electric (Central Hudson) Con Edison (CECONY and ORU)8 National Grid The utility group shall designate a Liaison for the group amongst the selected primary representatives Power Authorities and Grid Operators d (1) Primary and (1) Secondary Representative from power authority or grid operator LIPA and/or PSEG-LI NYPA NYISO

-• NYPA

-NYISO

-Leadership - The ATWG will designate a Chairperson responsible for leading meetings and acting as a point of contact for the group.
-The ATWG will also designate a Secretary responsible for meeting coordination, documentation, and management of information developed or maintained by the ATWG.
-The ATWG may choose to reassign the chairperson and secretary duties from time to time through reelection, rotation, or other means as determined by the ATWG.
+Leadership - The ATWG designates a Chairperson responsible for leading meetings and acting as a point of contact for the group.
+The ATWG also designates a Secretary responsible for meeting coordination, documentation, and management of information developed or maintained by the ATWG.
+The ATWG may choose to reassign the Chairperson and Secretary duties from time to time through reelection, rotation, or other means as determined by the ATWG.

-Alternate Members - Each primary member of the group from the electric utility industry may designate an alternate (secondary) to represent itself or its Company.
+Alternate Representatives - Each Primary Representative of the group from the electric utility industry may designate an Alternate Representative.